flatcar/flatcar-website/content/faq.md

 Yes!
 You can consult [the documentation](https://docs.flatcar-linux.org/) on how to use Flatcar Container Linux or go straight to the [release page](https://www.flatcar-linux.org/releases/) for links to each channel.

-## When will Flatcar Container Linux be generally available?

-Flatcar Container Linux is generally available and has been since April 30th, 2018.
-See the [release page](https://www.flatcar-linux.org/releases/) for links to each channel.

-## But Red Hat stated they will continue to support CoreOS Container Linux, right?

-While our efforts were accelerated due to the acquisition of CoreOS by Red Hat, our motivation for creating Flatcar Container Linux is largely independent of that.

-Red Hat has publicly stated that they will maintain the open source project until at least the end of 2019 but are seemingly not offering commercial support.
-We support Flatcar Container Linux today and plan to continue supporting Flatcar Container Linux as a drop-in replacement for CoreOS Container Linux.

 ## How can I get commercial support for Flatcar Container Linux?

 Kinvolk offers commercial support and custom engineering services around Flatcar Container Linux.
 Initially, we are offering support for customers running more than 100 nodes.
 At a later date, we will introduce general support.